Risk Factors Dashboard

 We depend on our ability to attract and retain qualified scientific and technical employees, as well as a number of key executives.
 These employees may voluntarily terminate their employment with us at any time.
 We may not be able to retain key personnel, or attract and retain additional qualified employees.
 We do not maintain key-man or similar policies covering any of our senior management or key personnel.
 Our inability to attract and retain key personnel would have a material adverse effect on our business.

-As of April 30, 2023, we had federal and state NOL carry forwards of approximately $442.4 million and $294.7 million, respectively.
-These NOL carry forwards could potentially be used to offset certain future federal and state income tax liabilities.
+As of April 30, 2024, we had federal and state NOL carryforwards of approximately $454.6 million and $281.1 million, respectively.
+The federal NOL carryforwards generated prior to January 1, 2018 expire in various fiscal years through 2038, unless previously utilized.
 The federal net operating loss carry forwards generated prior to January 1, 2018 expire in fiscal years 2024 through 2038, unless previously utilized.
-The federal net operating loss carry forwards generated prior to January 1, 2018 expire in fiscal years 2024 through 2038.
-The federal net operating loss generated after January 1, 2018 of $19.6 million can be carried forward indefinitely.
-The federal net operating loss generated after January 1, 2018 of $77.9 million can be carried forward indefinitely.
-Utilization of net operating losses generated subsequent to 2020 are limited to 80% of future taxable income.
+The federal NOL carryforwards generated after January 1, 2018 of $95.6 million can be carried forward indefinitely under current law, but can only be utilized to offset up to 80% of future taxable income.
+In addition, utilization of NOL carryforwards may be subject to a substantial annual limitation pursuant to Section 382 of the Internal Revenue Code of 1986, as amended, as well as similar state provisions due to “ownership changes” that have occurred previously or that could occur in the future.
 However, utilization of NOL carry forwards may be subject to a substantial annual limitation pursuant to Section 382 of the Internal Revenue Code of 1986, as amended, as well as similar state provisions due to ownership changes that have occurred previously or that could occur in the future.
-In general, an ownership change, as defined by Section 382, results from transactions increasing the ownership of certain stockholders or public groups in the stock of a corporation by more than 50 percentage points over a three-year period.
+In general, an “ownership change,” as defined by Section 382, results from transactions increasing the ownership of certain stockholders or public groups in the stock of a corporation by more than 50 percentage points over a three-year period.
+A Section 382 analysis has been completed through the fiscal year ended April 30, 2024, that concluded no such ownership change had occurred.
 A Section 382 analysis has been completed through the fiscal year ended April 30, 2022, which it was determined that no such change in ownership had occurred.
+However, if there were any ownership changes occurring subsequent to April 30, 2024 that could impact the utilization of our NOL carryforwards and other tax attributes.
 However, ownership changes occurring subsequent to April 30, 2022 may impact the utilization of our NOL carry forwards and other tax attributes.
-Additionally, states may impose other limitations on the use of state NOL carry forwards.
-Any limitation may result in expiration of a portion of the carry forwards before utilization.
-If we were not able to utilize our carry forwards, we would be required to use our cash resources to pay taxes that would otherwise have been offset, thereby reducing our liquidity.
+Additionally, states may impose other limitations on the use of state NOL carryforwards.
+Any limitation may result in expiration of a portion of the NOL carryforwards before utilization.
+If we were not able to utilize our NOL carryforwards, we would be required to use our cash resources to pay taxes that would otherwise have been offset, thereby reducing our liquidity.

 Our effective tax rate may fluctuate, and we may incur obligations in tax jurisdictions in excess of accrued amounts.